zibonbadi/liquidms/README.md

 NOTE: The game has been reported to have difficulties around the local DNS
       name `localhost`.
 Also note that the URL must not end in a slash for

+Our `.gitignore` file also reserves a dedicated directory `local/` in case you need to store information locally without committing them or fiddling with resets or the `.gitignore`; config files and database setup scripts for example.